NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_settings_format.rst

   **Required**, string. `Standard name <http://cfconventions.org/Data/cf-standard-names/72/build/cf-standard-name-table.html>`_ of the variable as defined by the `CF conventions <http://cfconventions.org/>`_, or a commonly used synonym as employed in the CMIP6 MIP tables.

 ``units``:
-  **Required**.
+  Optional.
 String, following syntax of the `UDUnits library <https://www.unidata.ucar.edu/software/udunits/udunits-2.0.4/udunits2lib.html#Syntax>`_.
-Units the diagnostic expects the dimension to be in.
+Units the diagnostic expects the dimension to be in. **If not provided, the framework will assume CF convention** `canonical units <http://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html>`_.

 ``positive``:
   String, **required**.
 Must be ``"up"`` or ``"down"``, according to the `CF conventions <http://cfconventions.org/faq.html#vertical_coords_positive_attribute>`_.
 A pressure axis is always ``"down"`` (increasing values are closer to the center of the earth), but this is not set automatically.